QNecron/portfolio/content/_index.md

 ---

 {{< hero
+  id="introduction"
+  theme="dark animate no-image"
+  layout="bottom-left"
   heading="Jacob Broadaway"
-  subheading="UI / UX / Web Developer"
+  subheading="Front End Engineer"
 >}}

 {{< section
   id="experience"
   theme="light"
   heading="Experience"
-  copy="Twelve years of graphic/web design and development experience and four years of system administrative experience.
-Highly skilled in the use of HTML5, CSS3, PHP and the use of jQuery to develop modern, mobile and fully responsive websites."
+  copy="20+ years of development experience focusing on creating engaging user experiences on the web.
+Highly skilled in the use of HTML, CSS, and JavaScript to develop modern, accessible, and performant websites.
+5+ years with React and Node experience, which includes several frames like GatsbyJS, Nuxt, and Remix."
 >}}

 {{< /section >}}